 “Damn wastelands are getting crowded,” Avril muttered, then sprinted across the open road toward the place he’d hidden his car.

 Taral’s main street was wider than any other road in the small city, and businesses that had served Taral’s community lined the street.
-His car was in a garage behind the fourth and fifth buildings.
-As he closed on the first building, he looked sideways at the city entrance and saw one of the road-bikes, chrome and black, speed past the empty checkpoints that guarded the entrance.
+Avril’s car was in a garage behind the fourth and fifth buildings.
+As he closed on the first building, he looked sideways at the city entrance and saw a black and chrome road-bike speed past the empty checkpoints.

 Avril found another burst of speed and hoped it put him out of the bondsan’s line of sight.
 The sound of a second engine joined the first and swerved toward him.
 There were two more buildings until he reached the safety of his car, but a new sound from the opposite direction warned him he was out of time.